Kevin K. Cholakian

 Mr. Cholakian began his legal career as an employment and product liability defense lawyer practicing with the litigation sections of the management employment law firm of Littler, Mendelson, Fastiff & Tichy (1981-1983) and the product liability section of McCutchen, Doyle, Brown & Enersen (now McCutchen Bingham) both in San Francisco (1983-1985), Clapp Moroney (1985-1988), and subsequently managed the defense practice at Kinder, Wuerfel & Cholakian (1988 through 1999) 25 attorney insurance defense firm in San Francisco.

-Mr. Cholakian has successfully defended approximately 50 major jury trials, the majority of which had exposures in excess of $1,000,000.00 and is regularly asked to defend cases that have exposures in excess of $1,000,000.00.
-His record is 51-1 in disputed liability/disputed causation jury trials.
-His first trial as an attorney in 1989, venued in Santa Clara County, in the case of LSI Logic v Ultratch Stepper, resulted in a $1.1 million dollar verdict in favor of his client LSI and its carrier AIG (product liability theory).
+Mr. Cholakian has successfully defended approximately 55 major jury trials, the majority of which had exposures in excess of $1,000,000.00 and is regularly asked to defend cases that have exposures in excess of $1,000,000.00.
+His record is 54-1 in disputed liability/disputed causation jury trials.
+He has “defended” cases in 16 Northern and Central California counties.
+His first trial as an attorney in 1989, venued in Santa Clara County, in the case of LSI Logic v Ultratch Stepper, resulted in a collected $1.1 million dollar verdict in favor of his client LSI and its carrier AIG (product liability theory).

 Mr. Cholakian’s practice specializes primarily in high exposure personal injury/truck defense, uninsured/underinsured motorist product liability/fire subrogation matters, construction defect, insurance coverage and employment/housing discrimination matters.
 Mr. Cholakian has tried 8 major wrongful death cases to defense verdict.
+He defended major TBI claimed lawsuits where 8-figure damages were sought.
 Mr. Cholakian also specializes in the defense of environmental, governmental entity defense and ADA litigation.
 He has successfully defended Clint Eastwood the Mission Ranch, the San Francisco, San Mateo, Santa Clara and Marin Housing Authorities, and other well-established restaurants and businesses in the San Francisco Bay Area against ADA accessibility claims.
 He regularly defends and has successfully defended at trial 6 habitability/mold cases brought against small building owners, (4 in San Francisco Superior Court) recovering in 4 instances large fee awards back to his clients.

 Although almost exclusively representing defendants in civil litigation over the years, he tried, at the request of a colleague in 1994, Crow v.
 State of California, a 9 week Alameda Superior Court trial in which the jury awarded his client, Mr. Crow, a $9.5 million dollar verdict, thought at that time to be the largest personal injury verdict in Alameda County by a non plaintiff attorney in the last 20 years.